mikejones/mississippi/README.md

 ## Defining Validations

 A validation is a vector containing:

-* a predicate function determining if the attribute is valid or not (required)
+- a predicate function determining if the attribute is valid or not (required).
+  The function takes either a single argument of the value of the attribute, or both the value of the attribute, and the whole subject under test.
-* a key value pair of :msg => function / string
+- a key value pair of :msg => function / string
+  If a function it has the same parameters as the validation function described above.
-* a key value pair of :when => function
+- a key value pair of :when => function

 For example: